 For all the different tubing mascaras, I wiggled it on from roots to tip, a light swipe on lower lashes, and maybe a second coat on the top lashes to ensure I coated everything.
 I didn't use a tissue to wipe any wands, and no comb to separate lashes after application.

-The Tubing Mascaras I Tried
+The 12 Best Tubing Mascaras I Tried

 The salesperson sold me on this mascara but once home I hated it.
 It did not give me “drag queen lashes” and I felt bamboozled.
 But now my goal is not to have false looking lashes, but full lashes that don’t leave me with raccoon eyes.
-So a decade later I purchased another tube of this mascara.
+So a decade later, I purchased another tube of this mascara.

 It’s good.
 It gives an opaque, glossy coating that dries quickly.
 It doesn’t make your lashes look especially long or thick, but it stays in place all day.
 Many add multiple coats for a thicker look, but when I have I ended up with clumps.
 Not bad at all, but not Holy Grail.

 Blinc is the OG in the tubing mascara world.
 I bought a tube of this mascara last January and have bought it twice since.
 It’s reliable, it’s consistent, it works great.
 It dries fast, stays in place, and gives good volume and coverage.

 I like most of the Glossier products I’ve tried.
 Daily I use their Boy Brow and Stretch Concealer and have liked Cloud Paint, Balm Dot Com, and Generation Z. So when they came out with their own tubing mascara I ordered a tube.
 After seeing so many rave reviews online I was expecting this to be a pale pink tube of perfection.

 It’s not.
-That is unless you love that look of no makeup.
+That is unless you love that no-makeup makeup look.
 That you want your lashes to look like they do after crying – wet, a bit darker, but nothing dramatic.
 If you want that, this is a great product.
 It will subtly define, curl, and darken your lashes and give them a bit of a glossy finish.
 People won’t think you’re wearing mascara, they will just think you were blessed with nicer lashes.

 If you like Kevyn Aucoin’s mascara and want a cheaper alternative, try this.
 If Glossier’s Lash Slick left you underwhelmed, try this.
 This mascara is by far the best drugstore tubing mascara I have tried.
 It’s glossy, it applies easily, it dries relatively quickly, it doesn’t clump, it holds a curl.

 I have bought this twice and had two dramatically different experiences.
 With my first tubing mascara review, I liked this mascara.
 It takes longer to dry, but it left me with glossy black lashes that were lush and lasted all day.
 I used up the tube, got a second one, and hated it.
 It was goopy, it took even longer to dry and smudged in the process, I got flakes in my eyes, clumps (as you see above)…/ I was not a fan.

 With the combo of the brush and the fibers, I find it can clump if you’re not super careful and first wipe the brush with a tissue.
-I don’t think it holds a curl; it seems heavier of a formula and the curl I get from my lash curler falls out by time the mascara dries.
+I don’t think it holds a curl; it seems heavier of a formula and the curl I get from my lash curler falls out by the time the mascara dries.
 It’s not bad, it’s just not awesome and definitely not worth the $30 price.

 Well, it seems to also be a new formula.
 This one is wetter, it’s gloopy, and during the day it flakes off and irritates my eyes.
 My face looks the way it does above because it got in my eyes soon after applying.
 It takes forever to dry.
-In fact, before typing this paragraph I placed a dab on my hand and finishing this paragraph the dab is still not fully dry.
+In fact, before typing this paragraph I placed a dab on my hand, and finishing this paragraph the dab is still not fully dry.
 It’s not the old Fiberwig, there are better products out on the market these days.

 This mascara was recommended when I ordered Fiberwig on Amazon and it received higher reviews so I decided to give it a try.
 Well on the positive side, it’s better than Fiberwig.
 Thicker, longer lashes, and a nice gloss.
 However, it’s a super gloopy formula and it smudges and flakes like any ordinary mascara.
 Nothing different from any Cover Girl mascara at Target.

 This one for a while was my absolute favorite tubing mascara.
 I purchased it after my initial tubing mascara review and liked it so much I bought it twice.
-It’s a smaller tube than the other brands, and a much smaller brush.
+It’s a smaller tube than the other brands and a much smaller brush.
 However, it coats the lashes beautifully and gives volume, a bit of length, and a dark black effect.

 My Favorite Tubing Mascara

-This mascara is so dramatically better than any of the mascaras reviewed here I have to shout it from the Internet rooftops.
+This mascara is so dramatically better than any of the mascaras reviewed here I have to shout it from the internet rooftops.
 No need for fancy tricks or hacks, I curl my lashes, wiggle this on and go.
 It dries as fast as a traditional mascara.
 It really builds up my lashes making them look dramatically long.
 Glossy black finish that adds volume without clumps.
 No flaking, no smudging, no irritation, and it comes off easily with warm water or even my favorite facial cleanser.